North Pacific and North Atlantic Storm Trend Outlook (January 2026 - April 2026)

 North Atlantic, March 2026

-Primary storm zones: Eastern North Atlantic, Mediterranean Sea
+Primary storm zones: Central to Eastern North Atlantic, Europe to Mediterranean Sea, Gulf of Mexico

 Weather conditions: